maxwelldorliea/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### find . -type f -name "*.gif" | rev | cut -d "/" -f 1 | cut -d "." -f 2- | rev | LCC-ALL=C sort -f --- lists all the files with a .gif extension in the current directory and all its sub-directories

+#### cut -c 1| paste -s -d ' ' -- decodes acrostics that use the first letter of each line